 Since September 2010, this blog has recorded the journey of this middle-aged man as I attempt to listen to all the music in my 1100+ CD collection.
 CDs revisited in their entirety from start to finish - no skipping tracks, no shuffle.
 CDs only - no vinyl, no tapes, no downloads.
 And just as CD technology (and the album format itself) becomes obsolete.
-I'm no music critic, just a music geek with too much time on my hands.
+I'm no music critic, just a music junkie with too much time on my hands.

 Sunday, September 11, 2011

 The Who's Tommy - Original Cast Recording (1993)

 It's an unusual plot and it was certainly a brave thing for Townshend to attempt a rock opera in the late '60s.
 One could easily say that this led the way musically for Andrew Lloyd Webber's Jesus Christ Superstar.
 I enjoy this recording for two reasons: first, production is perfectly handled by George Martin (even Townshend says that this recording "has a George Martin sound"), and second, Michael Cerveris does his best imitation of Roger Daltry.
 The Broadway run lasted 899 shows.
 Although I would hate to see a Disney version starring one of the Jonas Brothers, I'm amazed there hasn't been another movie version based on this musical.
 Interestingly, after the release of this 2-disc set, RCA released a one disc "highlights" CD.
 One more dip into our pockets, I guess.
 It would have been interesting to see how Tommy would have been adapted if it had come about after Jonathan Larson and Rent challenged what a pit orchestra could be in 1994 - maybe it would have played more as rock opera than stage musical.